encoredev/encore/docs/primitives/databases.md

 }
 ---

-Encore treats SQL databases as logical resources and natively supports **PostreSQL** databases.
+Encore treats SQL databases as logical resources and natively supports **PostgreSQL** databases.

 ## Creating a database